Holidays Calendar for November 18, 2018

 National Flag Day in Uzbekistan is celebrated annually on November 18.
 It was established to commemorate the adoption of the flag of Uzbekistan in 1991.

-The National Vichyssoise Day is a food day observed on November 18.
-Vichyssoise is a thick creamy soup which is believed to be either of American or French origin.
+National Vichyssoise Day is a food day celebrated annually on November 18.
+It is dedicated to a thick, creamy soup that is believed to be either American or French in origin.

 Mickey Mouse is one of the most recognizable animal cartoon characters, created by the Walt Disney Company.
 It's considered, that November 18 is Mickey Mouse's Birthday, and this unofficial holiday is celebrated by all Disney's cartoon lovers around the world.